kentsbrockman/A-Social-Network-in-one-day/README.md

-# A Social Network in one day
+# Social Network in one day

 As I'm currently getting to the last part of [The Hacking Project](https://www.thehackingproject.org/) bootcamp, here's a little throwback from the good old times when I was really just discovering **Ruby on Rails**.